dcshoecomp/noaa_alerts/README.md

 initial test for custom sensor using pypi(https://pypi.org/project/noaa-sdk/) noaa-sdk to get an alert sensor

-To add HA_noaa_alerts to your installation, copy noaa_alerts folder to `<config directory>/custom_components/` and add the following to your configuration.yaml file:
+To add noaa_alerts to your installation, copy noaa_alerts folder to `<config directory>/custom_components/` and add the following to your configuration.yaml file:

 **Example configuration.yaml entry**
 ```yaml